datamllab/rlcard/README.md

 *   Resources: [Awesome-Game-AI](https://github.com/datamllab/awesome-game-ai)

 **News:**
+*   Thanks for the contribution of [@Clarit7](https://github.com/Clarit7) for making Blackjack configurable.
+We call for contributions for gradually making the games more configurable.
+See [here](CONTRIBUTING.md#making-configurable-environments) for more details.
 *   Thanks for the contribution of [@Clarit7](https://github.com/Clarit7) for the Blackjack and Limit Hold'em human interface.
 *   Now RLCard supports environment local seeding and multiprocessing.
 Thanks for the testing scripts provided by [@weepingwillowben](https://github.com/weepingwillowben).
 *   Human interface of NoLimit Holdem available.
 The action space of NoLimit Holdem has been abstracted.
 Thanks for the contribution of [@AdrianP-](https://github.com/AdrianP-).